 Summary

 Lack of available hard drive space is still a frequent problem these days, especially if you have a laptop or computer with an operating system installed on an SSD.
-By cleaning up the WinSxS folder, you can get rid of unneeded files.
+By cleaning up the WinSxS folder, you can get rid of unnecessary files.
 However, it’s important that you do not manually delete any content from the WinSxS folder.
 You should always use Windows tools to delete these files.
-If major updates have been installed recently, you should avoid deleting these files altogether.
-Otherwise, you won’t be able to remove updates that may contain bugs.
+If major updates have been installed recently, you should avoid deleting these files at all.
+If you do, you won’t be able to remove updates that may contain bugs.